SAP-samples/teched2025-DA160/exercises/ex5/README.md

 together with semantically rich, business-ready data from SAP applications.

 In Exercise 4, we have shared the **Company Code** Data product from SAP BDC cockpit to SAP Databricks.
 The Data scientist can further work on this data product in SAP Databricks.
-In this exercise, we will simulate the process of exploring the Data Product in SAP Databricks, and install the enhanced data product in datasphere so that data analyst can start their work, for example, modeling, in Datasphere.
+In this exercise, you will simulate the process of exploring the Data Product in SAP Databricks, and install the enhanced data product in datasphere so that data analyst can start their work, for example, modeling, in Datasphere.

 ## Exercise 5.1 Hands-on: Enhance the Data Product in Databricks